Keizo Yamamoto, Grundzüge des japanischen Schadenersatzrechts

 This book gives an introduction to Austrian private law from a comparative law perspective.
 Based on the ideas of the Age of Enlightenment, the Austrian General Civil Code differs to quite some extent from the German Civil Code, which is one hundred years younger and the child of Pandectism.
 To make differences and similarities clearer, the book therefore introduces Austrian private law in comparison to the much more well-known German law.
 Furthermore, comparative remarks on English and French law, as two of the other most important European legal systems, as well as on Chinese and Japanese law are included to make the characteristic features of Austrian law clearer and to put it in broader context.

-The book is published by Jan Sramek Press in Vienna, on behalf of the Institute for European Tort Law (Austrian Academy of Sciences) and the European Centre of Tort and Insurance Law.
-It can be ordered at the price of Euro 29,90 (excluding postage and packing) through the publishers' website www.jan-sramek-verlag.at
+The book is now in its second edition and is published by Jan Sramek Press in Vienna, on behalf of the Institute for European Tort Law (Austrian Academy of Sciences) and the European Centre of Tort and Insurance Law.
+It can be ordered through the publishers' website

 H. Koziol/J. Seethaler/T.Thiede (eds.)

 Medienpolitik und Recht - Media Governance, Wahrhaftigkeitspflicht und sachgerechte Haftung

 The media market is in flux.
 Decades-old genres of established media seem to disappear in increasing convergance, cross-media strategies and “content production”.
 Competition, traditionally limited within individual media sectors, is expanding and intensifying.
 In turn this creates concentrations spanning new media and serious changes in the working conditions of journalists.
 This situation gives rise to the such pressing questions as whether the media are fulfilling their social functions, why and to what extent they fail to do so and which political and legal developments are contradictory to these functions.
 In this unique collection scholars and practioners from the field of media and legal sciences have tried to provide answers to these questions.